ujwal-narayan/Clubs-Website/readme.md

 3. Install the theme, instructions available [here](https://github.com/themefisher/kross-hugo).
 4. Run `hugo server` to run the server on your local machine.
 Execute this command in the root directory of the project.
 5. If you have drafts, then run `hugo server -D` to view them.
 Do not keep drafts, and set the value to `False` when you're done as they do not get deployed on the site.
+6. Make sure to have the latest version Hugo installed.

 ## Adding Content